Azure/Databricks360/iac-adb-360/README.md

 2.2. run the pipeline

-This pipeline should have installed the basic infrastructure.
+After this pipeline has been run, it should have installed the basic infrastructure.
 Next there's a few provisions to be made concerning the Metastore:

 IaC Pipeline Result in ADO: